1aWebmarketing/infiniteloop/README.md

 ## Security Vulnerabilities

-If you discover any security vulnerabilities within adfinity, feel free to PR or drop an email to suggestr@0x25.de.
+If you discover any security vulnerabilities within adfinity, feel free to PR or drop an email to infiniteloop@0x25.de.

 ## License

-suggestr is open-source :-)
+infiniteloop is open-source :-)